false

 For all the shortness of the tweets, there sure are a lot of them and they combine with media, hashtags, and mentions.
 Tiresome, right?
 Well, just until you get the hang of it.

 If you are wondering why you should bother, let me just mention that 40% of Twitter users reported purchasing something after seeing it on this platform.
-And there are 330 million monthly active users.
+And there are over 330 million monthly active users.

 Convinced?